jupyter-widgets/ipywidgets/docs/source/embedding.md

 > Widgets rendered on the same page use the same widget manager.
 As a
 > consequence, they can be linked with each other via JavaScript link widgets.
-> However, no kernel is connect and therefore, interaction with the backend
+> However, no kernel is connected and therefore, interaction with the backend
 > will not happen.